 Harvests offer an opportunity for families to work together in the outdoors, meet local farmers and gain a better understanding of where our food comes from.
 In a state with the highest rate of childhood hunger in the nation, harvests offer local growers a compassionate alternative to letting their crops go to waste and provide low-income families a way to gain self-sufficiency.
 Parents have an opportunity to teach their children to care for others.

 Meet new friends

 Harvests pull together a broad cross-section of the community representing diverse socioeconomic levels and ethnic groups.
 Hundreds of individuals primarily interested in sustainable lifestyles work alongside people who struggle with job loss and other economic challenges.
 Children are welcome at most harvests.

 Make a Gift

 There are many ways to donate.
 Consider making a tax-deductible gift to Salem Harvest.
 We have no paid staff or office costs so all donations go directly to our core mission ‒ connecting people to fresh produce.
-Contact Alicia Bay for more information.
+Contact Dick Yates for more information.